your green screen: How to plan and avoid pitfalls as you plant for privacy

 If all of this sounds like a little too much work, we’d be happy to plant for you!
 You can call us at (317) 733-4769 to talk through choices and add planting services to your order.

 Take note of the exposure throughout the day to determine how much full sun/shade your plants will be exposed to, then check the plant requirements or call or email us with any questions.

 Evergreen plants will act as a buffer, barrier and privacy year round.
 Deciduous plants will lose their foliage in late fall through winter.
 If space permits, we often recommend layering your plantings to accommodate for both.
 Many deciduous plants have beautiful shapes and colors throughout the winter.

 4. Consider Vines

 If you already have a fence, wall or structure in place (e.g. an arbor, pergola or trellis), you may want to consider fast-growing annual or perennial vines.
 Vines are characterized by the way they cling, with either twining stems, tendrils, adhesive disks or aerial roots.
 Twining stems and tendrils will wind or wrap around a support as they grow.
 Twining examples include bittersweet, wisteria and trumpet creeper.
 Examples of plants with tendrils include grapes, pea and cucumber.
 Plants with disc-like suction cups include Boston Ivy and Virginia creeper.
 And vines with small, aerial roots that attach to rough surfaces like brick or trees include English Ivy, trumpet creeper and wintercreeper euonymus.
-Check the tag or talk to someone in the garden center to find an annual vine (lasts just one season) or perennial vine (lasts multiple seasons through the winter) that’s right for your space.
+You can always call or email us to find an annual vine (lasts just one season) or perennial vine (lasts multiple seasons through the winter) that’s right for your space.